St Bartholomew's Hospital is located in the City, close to St Paul’s Cathedral.

-You can travel to hospital in a number of ways including on foot, by car, by bike or by public transport.
+You can travel to the hospital in a number of ways, including on foot, by car, by bike or by public transport.

 Plan your journey using the travel information below or the Transport for London journey planner on the right of this page.

 The following buses stop outside or close to the hospital: numbers 4, 8, 25, 56, 172 and 242.